-- Public, independent, private and third sector settings. - Urban, rural, local or international settings. - Non-frontline settings, for exposure to strategic and leadership roles (Kolyva et al 2018) and/or within research departments or organisations (Baltruks and Callaghan 2018, McCormack et al 2019). - Organisations for people who are under-employed, disempowered, dispossessed or socially excluded.

-- Organisations caring for people of different ages, from different socioeconomic and cultural contexts, with recently acquired and long-standing occupational needs and with different levels of physical and psychosocial functioning. - Settings using individual, group, community and population approaches. - Settings where there are no occupational therapists currently employed.
+- public, independent, private and third sector settings; - urban, rural, local or international settings; - non-frontline settings, for exposure to strategic and leadership roles (Kolyva et al 2018) and/or within research departments or organisations (Baltruks and Callaghan 2018, McCormack et al 2019); - organisations for people who are under-employed, disempowered, dispossessed or socially excluded; - organisations caring for people of different ages, from different socioeconomic and cultural contexts, with recently acquired and long-standing occupational needs and with different levels of physical and psychosocial functioning; - settings using individual, group, community and population approaches; - settings where there are no occupational therapists currently employed.

 Exposure to a wide range of practice-based learning settings will produce a workforce capable and eager to work across many areas and one that understands the range of contexts in which the occupational therapy role may be valued.
 Opportunities for learners to experience practice-based learning in settings where no occupational therapy roles have previously existed are important to develop learners with strong professional identities who can lead change.
 Education providers and practice-based learning providers must collaborate to address specific challenges related to such settings, which may require additional support and structured guidance (Dancza et al 2019).
-Offering such a range of opportunities should not be approached with the sole intention of addressing any shortage of traditional practice-based learning opportunities and it is acknowledged that the range of opportunities may be limited by the relationships with practice-based learning providers, the ageing population and the ability of learners to travel.
+Offering such a range of opportunities should not be approached with the sole intention of addressing any shortage of traditional practice-based learning opportunities and it is acknowledged that the range of opportunities may be limited by the relationships with practice-based learning providers.